Edit Page

 Argument Type Details

-1 record or batch or The current record, or the current batch of records.
-A batch will always contain at least one (and no more than thirty) records.
+1 record or records Dictionary or Array The current record, or the current batch of records.
+A batch array will always contain at least one record, and it will never contain more records than the batch size (thirty by default).

 Errors